-- Keys have to be kept secret (secret key crypto system). - It must not be possible to infer on the plaintext or the keys used from the encrypted text (ideally encrypted text is not distinguishable from a numerical random sequence). - Each key shall be equally probable. - In principle each system with limited key length is breakable by testing all possible keys. - Publication of encoding and decoding functions (algorithms) is considered as good style and is trustbuilding. - Security of cryptosystems should base on the strength of chosen key lengths.
+- Keys have to be kept secret (secret key crypto system). - It must not be possible to infer on the plaintext or the keys used from the encrypted text (ideally encrypted text is not distinguishable from a numerical random sequence). - Each key shall be equally probable. - In principle each system with limited key length is breakable by testing all possible keys. - Publication of encrypting and decrypting functions (algorithms) is considered as good style and is trust-building. - Security of cryptosystems should base on the strength of chosen key lengths.